 a.
-Access two of the service's policy and procedure for reporting incidents, injury, trauma and illness.
-Identify the name of the policies or/procedures.
-[Approximate word count: 5 -10 words]
+What is the name of the service's policy and procedure for reporting incidents, injuries, trauma and illnesses?

+(Approximate word count: 5 -10 words)

 Assessor Instructions: Students must identify the policy and procedure for reporting incidents, injury, trauma and illness in early childhood education and care service.
 Responses may vary depending on the service and the policy title and will be in the student's own words but will reflect the benchmark answer.